-Important note: this will not work if it is damp/humid weather.
+Important note: This will not work if it is damp/humid weather.
 Test the hardness of the syrup in a small bowl filled with water that has been chilled with an ice cube.
-When you drizzle some of the syrup into the bowl it is ready when it stays "floating" in the air and does not sink to the bottom.
-Then, WORK REAL FAST.
-Test a spoonful on waxed paper, if it keeps its shape after just a second you can start to spoon.
+When you drizzle some of the syrup into the bowl, it is ready when it stays "floating" in the air and does not sink to the bottom.
+Then, work very fast.
+Test a spoonful on waxed paper; if it keeps its shape after just a second, you can start to spoon.
 If you wait until it is too firm, the last 1/2 of the batch will be too difficult to spoon out.

 - 4 cups granulated sugar

 - 1 cup light (not dark) corn syrup

 - 1 cup water

 - 3 egg whites (room temperature)

 Combine sugar, corn syrup, water, and salt in heavy saucepan.
 Cook and stir over medium heat until mixture starts to boil.
 Continue cooking until mixture forms a soft ball when tested in cold water, about 236 F on a candy thermometer.

 In the meantime, beat egg whites until stiff.
 Then pour 1/2 cup of syrup over whites, beating fast all the time.

 Continue to cook remaining syrup while beating egg whites, until syrup reaches the light hard ball when dropped in cold water, 260 F (this will happen quickly).
 Pour remaining syrup over egg white mixture, beating all the while.
 Continue beating until candy begins to hold its shape.
 Stir in vanilla and nuts and food coloring.